sbancuz/Appunti/Model optimization problems.md

 $$
 x_{a}+ 2x_{b} \leq 15
 $$
+To transform a requirement from an inequality to an equality we can add a slack variable such that
+$$
+x_{a} + 2 x_{b} -x_{s} = 15
+$$
+and it measures how much of a given resource is still available in the system.
 #### Blending constraints

 There can also be blending constraints that require a certain percentage goal to a mix of variables
 $$
 \frac{35x_{s} + 40 x_{c} + 180 x_{p} + 100 x_{b}}{300 + \dots + 400x_{b}} \geq 30 \%
 $$
+though this type of constraint is not linear, but we can resolve this just by multiplying the denominator to both sides and then putting all the variables on one side of the constraint.
 #### Logical constraint

 Binary values can be seen as logical variables and thus can be used to express propositional operator.
 To use a logical constraint onto real variables we have to create systems